GandalFran/GandalFran/README.md

 ## 🧙🏻‍♂️ About Me
 - 📚 CS & AI PhD from USAL.
-- 💼 Working as Identity Engineer at Telefónica.
+- 💼 Working as Software Engineer on Backend & Distributed Systems at Telefónica.
 - 🌱 Currently learning about operation of AI agents and their support tools.

 <!-- comment